kehers/kehers.github.com/_posts/2017-05-30-musings-thefeed-press.markdown

 I had to move from compose.io shortly after. $30/month for 1GB database storage and 102MB RAM was too much for me[^1].
 I figured with half that price, I can do 3 replica sets on 3 DigitalOcean servers that will give me almost 20GB storage and 512MB RAM.
 Plus I can have WiredTiger, MongoDB's latest storage engine.
 And that was what I did.

 The next thing was moving from iron.io to [Amazon Lambda](https://aws.amazon.com/lambda/).
 I hit the free tier limit on iron.io and wasn't ready to pay $50/month for the next tier.
 Besides that, I had to split the worker into multiple scripts connected with a queue.
-Amazon Lambda was the perfect alternative.
+Amazon Lambda was just the perfect alternative.

 Within just few months of use (by about 100 users), the DB had over 2m articles and even more streams (tweet records).
 Then things started breaking.
 I had to scale each replica set of the DB to the $10 DigitalOcean plan.
 Even this didn't hold for long.
-I even lost the DB once.
+At a point the DB crashed and I lost everything.
 I noticed [Linode](http://linode.com/) has twice DigitalOcean's RAM at same price and moved the DB there.
 And so far, everything works.

 Search was the other big thing.
 Initially, what I did was to use [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to index top words per article and search on that.
 But that wasn't scalable.
 Eventually I had to move to Elasticsearch.
 The setup required atleast 2GB RAM so I had to create a separate server for it.
 I had this $300 free trial credit on Google cloud so I spinned up a VM on it.